 Any school that wishes to develop the capacity of their teachers and school community to better support young people living with epilepsy.

-Participating schools will be required to self-manage their progress towards becoming an Epilepsy Smart School, recording when each Epilepsy Smart Schools goal is achieved.
+Participating schools will be required to self-manage their progress towards becoming an Epilepsy Smart School, recording when each Epilepsy Smart Schools step is completed.

 Please refer to the training available on this site for assistance with completing Step 2, or Contact Us for further information.

-A Certificate of Recognition and supporting badges which you can use to showcase your achievement in becoming an Epilepsy Smart School can be generated on completion of all goals.
+A Certificate of Recognition and supporting promotional materials which you can use to showcase your achievement in becoming an Epilepsy Smart School can be generated when all steps are completed.

 More information or offline resources: